 1. How long can an internship abroad actually be funded by Erasmus+?

-The Erasmus+ mobility grant usually differs from the actual period of your stay and has been limited to 165 days (5.5 months) at h_da for internships abroad since the academic year 2019/20.
+The Erasmus+ mobility grant usually differs from the actual period of your stay and has been limited to 150 days (5 months) at h_da for internships abroad since the academic year 2023/24.
 Periods of stay that exceed this limit are counted as a "Zero Grant Period".
 However, you maintain the status of an Erasmus+ intern for your full stay abroad.
-Additionally, you have the possibilty to receive an Erasmus+ grant for a language course in your host country prior to your Erasmus+ stay for up to 14 days.
 Your Erasmus+ contingent of 12 months per study cycle will be reduced by the confirmed total period of stay (period of financial support plus Zero Grant Period).

 You can also receive the Erasmus+ grant for paid internships.

 For mandatory internships, you can also apply for Auslands-BAföG (German only).

 The countries participating in the Erasmus+ Programme are each divided into a total of three country groups according to the level of the local cost of living: